Italian Affogato Recipe

 Making affogato with espresso and vanilla flavored gelato.

-2) Brew a short espresso or extra-strong coffee of choice.
+1. Brew a short espresso (brewed with less water so it's more concentrated) or extra-strong coffee of choice.

 • Use the best quality gelato and espresso you can find.